Last Updated on June 4, 2020 by Shuvani Sanyal, MD

-What’s great about this post is that it amalgamates the two story-telling formats we have on The STI Project rather beautifully – STD Interviews and free-form writing.
+What’s great about this post is that it amalgamates the two story-telling formats we have on The STI Project rather beautifully – STI Interviews and free-form writing.
 The author chose to answer the interview questions, which, can be a nice point of reference for other readers, but also utilized our last and open-ended (intentionally open-ended, might I add) question to do a bit of free-form story-telling as well.

 The result is incredibly poignant, touching, and provides a perspective I am certain others will relate to.

 Thanks so much for helping us break the stigma, and for your willingness to share your journey authentically.

 I am 35 years old.

 2. What do you do for a living?

 3. What STD do you have/have you had?

 I have HSV.

 4. How long have you had or known you have an STD?